 Airports in the Republic of Ireland

-1. Aer Arann Connemara Airport
+1. Dublin Airport

-2. Cork Airport
+2. Shannon Airport

 Cork Airport is Ireland’s second-largest international airport, offering more choice of routes than any other airport outside of Dublin.
 It’s also a short 6 km from Cork City.

-3. Donegal Airport
+5. Donegal Airport

-5. Kerry Airport
+6. Kerry Airport

 It offers direct flights to Dublin, London-Stansted, London-Luton, Berlin, and Frankfurt-Hahn, along with some seasonal flights.

-6. Ireland West Airport Knock
+7. Ireland West Airport Knock

 Airports in Northern Ireland

-There are a number of airports in Northern Ireland that’ll (hopefully) make things smoother for those of you looking to explore Antrim, Armagh, Derry, Down, Tyrone and Fermanagh.
+There are a number of airports in Northern Ireland that’ll make things smoother for those of you looking to explore Antrim, Armagh, Derry, Down, Tyrone and Fermanagh.

 1. George Best Belfast City Airport

 Airlines like Aer Lingus, British Airways, KLM, Icelandair and Eastern Airways fly in and out of George Best Belfast City Airport.

 2. Belfast International Airport

 Belfast International Airport is Northern Ireland’s main airport.
-It’s the second largest of the many airports in Ireland and it takes flights from over 70 destinations.
+It’s the second largest of the many international airports in Ireland and it takes flights from over 70 destinations.